 This is a condition that most aging people cannot avoid.
 The condition involves clouding and yellowing of the lens.
 Updating your prescription regularly can help delay surgery.

-Vision tends to undergo change as one ages.
+Vision tends to change as one ages.
 It becomes worse with age.
-A yearly eye exam is recommended so as to maintain updated eyewear prescriptions.
+A yearly eye exam is recommended to maintain updated eyewear prescriptions.